 RATEP is an award winning community-based teacher education pathway for Aboriginal and Torres Strait Islander people.
-It is offered in partnership with the Queensland Department of Education and Training and Tropical North Queensland TAFE.
+It is offered in partnership with the Queensland Department of Education and Training and TAFE Queensland North.
 RATEP enables Indigenous people to remain within their local community whilst completing the requirements of the Bachelor of Education (Primary) at a RATEP study centre or at James Cook University's (JCU) Thursday Island study centre.

 JCU Teacher Education has pioneered the delivery of teacher education programs to remote and regional Indigenous communities throughout Queensland.
 RATEP delivers the Bachelor of Education (Primary) through interactive multimedia course materials and online tutorials, combined with short on-campus sessions in Townsville.
 Students study the same subjects with the same lecturers as on-campus students in Townsville and Cairns.
 However, they do this in well-equipped technology-enriched RATEP study centres in their community.
 Students also receive additional personalised support from Education Queensland Teacher Coordinators at each study centre and from the JCU Aboriginal and Torres Strait Islander Student Engagement Officer.